suhasgumma/CricRadio-Containerizing-using-Docker/README.md

 docker-compose up
 ```

 ### ✨ Go to localhost:3000 to listen to the commentary.
+It's that simple.